 Almost 5 centuries old, Corjuem Fort is smaller in size than other forts in Goa.
 There are wide walls, many gun ports and murder holes.
 The fort lies in the embrace of lush greenery and you can get a complete sight of beautiful villages and islands from there.
 The Fort is built out of pitted laterite stones.
 In the early 1800s, the Fort was used as a Military School and had in its defenses a battery of four guns.
 The Corjuem fort has a connecting cable suspension bridge, which is a popular source of attraction among tourists, and also the only suspension bridge in Goa.

 The Reis Magos Fort is located on a hill and it is accessible through a ramp or a narrow staircase.
 You can catch a spectacular sight of River Mandovi from here.
 There are sloping walls, underground rooms, passages, cylindrical turrets in the premises.
 The water supply of the fort originates from a fresh water spring, inside the Fort.

 Mormugao Fort was one of the most important coastal forts of Goa.
 You will find some spectacular views of the sea from here.
 The major attraction of this fort are the inscriptions on gates of the fort and many tourists come to scour the historical treasures that lie within the premises.

 57. Fort Terekhol

-The Fort is encircled by ancient trees, and is home to the memorial of the freedom fighters, who fought for the liberation of Goa.
-Today the remains of the fort have converted in a hotel named Terekhol Fort Heritage.
+Ancient trees encircle the fort, which is home to the memorial of the freedom fighters, who fought for the liberation of Goa.
+Today the remains of the fort have converted into a hotel named Terekhol Fort Heritage.